hustcer/nushell.github.io/.ebook-pub/commands/ansi_link.md

 ## Parameters

-- `...rest`: for a data structure input, add links to all strings at the given cell paths
+- `...rest`: For a data structure input, add links to all strings at the given cell paths.
 - `--text {string}`: Link text.
 Uses uri as text if absent.
 In case of tables, records and lists applies this text to all elements